Kharisma-Maerel/WD-Seatwork-1/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-the project is a practice of making a website's headers and footers.
+The project is a practice of making a website's headers and footers.
 The main purpose of this project was to have a hands-on experience in making a header and footer, along side using the different ways of using photos and texts.
 Some key components found are different text and image placements and button transitions or effects.

 ### Key Components
 <!-- TODO: List of Key Components -->